microsoft/perfview/README.md

 Please see the [PerfView Download Page](documentation/Downloading.md) for the link and instructions for downloading the current version of PerfView.

+### Are you here about TraceEvent?

+PerfView is built on a library called Microsoft.Diagnostics.Tracing.TraceEvent, that knows how to both collect and parse Event Tracing for Window (ETW) data.
+Thus if there is any information that PerfView collects and processes that you would like to manipulate or build tooling around see  the [Microsoft.Diagnostics.Tracing.TraceEvent page](documentation/TraceEvetn.md).

 ### Learning about PerfView

 The PerfView User's Guide is part of the application itself.
 In addition, you can click the